arsip/bestguess/Notes.md

 the timing runs are complete.
 Other people can analyze the data in different ways.

-**Design issue 3:** Admittedly a minor issue, but Python is not a desirable dependency for any project.
-The data analysis scripts that come with Hyperfine are Python programs, and maintaining a working Python environment is laborious and error-prone.
-Users must be able to compile Rust, so why not roll the optional analyses done by the scripts into the Hyperfine code?
+**Design issue 3:** Admittedly a minor issue, and certainly a personal
+preference: Python is not a desirable dependency for any project.
+The data analysis scripts that come with Hyperfine are Python programs.
+Maintaining a working Python environment is laborious and error-prone, requiring Python-specific virtual environments of one type or another.
+Hyperfine users must be able to compile Rust, so why not roll the optional analyses done by the Python scripts into the Hyperfine code, or at least into a companion program?

-Finally, much of Hyperfine's functionality might better fit in an external program.
+Much of Hyperfine's functionality might better fit in an external program.
 Certainly the statistical calculations are in that category, but it is also simple to generate a list of commands that iterate through parameter ranges.
-And the shell, if desired, can be included as part of the command.
-Separately measuring shell startup time seems prudent from a scientific perspective, both to record that raw data and to be able to analyze it more carefully than simply taking the mean of a few trials.

 # Enhancements to consider